Tulip Siddiq: 4th term (since 2024)

 Due to the 2023 Periodic Review of Westminster constituencies, Siddiq's constituency of Hampstead and Kilburn was abolished, and replaced with Hampstead and Highgate.
 At the 2024 general election, Siddiq was elected to Parliament as MP for Hampstead and Highgate with 48.3% of the vote and a majority of 14,970.

 In December 2024, Bangladesh's Anti-Corruption Commission (ACC) named Siddiq in an investigation into infrastructure projects, including a 2013 deal with Russia for Rooppur Nuclear Power Plant, in which it is claimed up to £3.9 billion was embezzled.
-Siddiq attended the nuclear deal's signing at the Kremlin alongside her aunt Bangladesh PM Sheikh Hasina and Russian President Vladimir Putin.
+Siddiq attended the nuclear deal's signing at the Kremlin alongside her aunt Bangladesh PM Sheikh Hasina and Russian president Vladimir Putin.
 The investigation was started through a court application brought by a political opponent of Siddiq's aunt.
 Siddiq's current parliamentary brief includes regulating corruption in the financial sector.
 On 19 December, Siddiq had a meeting with the Cabinet Office Propriety and Ethics Team to discuss the allegations.
 Following the Financial Times reporting that a developer with links to the Awami League gave a flat bought in 2001 for £195,000 to Siddiq without charge in 2004, rather than being a gift from her parents as previously reported, Siddiq referred herself on 6 January 2025 to the prime minister's Independent Adviser on Ministers' Interests to independently establish the facts.
 She later stated the flat was a gift from her non-political godfather, although two years earlier she had told a newspaper that her parents had bought the flat for her.
 Siddiq continued to be subject to considerable media attention about her political future after the announcement.

 The ACC later named Siddiq in another investigation into the alleged illegal allocation of 21600 sqft of diplomatic zone land to Siddiq's mother and siblings.
 The affidavit filed by the ACC stated "it is known that [Ms Siddiq] exerted pressure and influence ... for the allotment of plots in the same project in the names of her mother, Mrs Rehana Siddiq, her sister Ms Azmina Siddiq, and her brother Mr Radwan Mujib Siddiq."
 A spokesperson said that Siddiq rebutted the claim.
 In April 2025, a Bangladeshi judge issued an arrest warrant for Siddiq related to the land transfer.

-On 14 January 2025, the Independent Adviser on Ministers' Interests report was published, in which he stated while he found no evidence of improprieties it was regrettable Siddiq "was not more alert to the potential reputational risks", but the shortcomings were not a breach of the Ministerial Code, though he advised the prime minister to "consider her ongoing responsibilities".
+On 14 January 2025, the report of the Independent Adviser on Ministers' Interests, Sir Laurie Magnus, was published, in which he stated while he found no evidence of improprieties it was regrettable Siddiq "was not more alert to the potential reputational risks", but the shortcomings were not a breach of the Ministerial Code, though he advised the prime minister to "consider her ongoing responsibilities".
+Magnus also said that he had found no evidence to suggest that Siddiq's or her husband's financial assets, as disclosed to him, derived from anything other than legitimate means.
 Later that day Siddiq resigned from government, stating that although she had not breached the ministerial code, the ethics investigation was a distraction from the work of government.